wlandau/remakeGenerator/README.md

   begin = c("# Prepend this", "# to the Makefile."))
 ```

-All that remains is to actually run or update the workflow with `remake::make()` or `system("make")` or `system("make -j 4")`, etc.
+All that remains is to actually run or update the workflow with `remake::make()` or `system("make")` or `system("make -j 2")`, etc.

 # Running intermediate stages

 You can run each intermediate stage by itself (conditional, of course, on the dependencies).
-For example, to just run the summaries and nothing else afterwards, use
+For example, to just build the summaries and then stop, use

 ```r
 remake::make("summaries")